 Along with 4 wheel drive, a quad or crew cab will give you extra room for people or storage.
 An older truck with a quad cab and 4 wheel drive won’t be as easy to find as an old Ford Ranger, but it is worth it to look around.
 Use Craigslist to find good deals and you might have to be willing to travel up to 50 miles away to find a diamond in the rough.
 They are out there.

-SUV – SUV’s are actually easier to find used and cheaper than trucks.
-This is because trucks can always be used for work while SUV’s are primarily a family vehicle.
+SUV – SUVs are actually easier to find used and cheaper than trucks.
+This is because trucks can always be used for work while SUVs are primarily a family vehicle.
 Another and more obvious reason is the gas mileage.
 With gas prices over $4 a gallon in many locations, people are unloading them to downsize to more fuel-efficient vehicles.
-SUV’s suck a lot of gas obviously, but they do have some advantages that trucks don’t without modifications.
+SUVs suck a lot of gas obviously, but they do have some advantages that trucks don’t without modifications.

 First, the entire vehicle is already covered so there is no need to buy a camper shell.
 This can give you more security for your supplies; you don’t have to worry about your spare food or weapons getting stolen as easily as out of the back of a truck.
-You can also sleep in the back of most SUV’s if you remove the seats and have that same covering over your head.
-SUV’s usually have a 4 wheel drive option on the dash but their off-roading abilities are not as substantial as you might think.
-Your typical SUV is a lot heavier than a truck but in some cases this is an advantage.
+You can also sleep in the back of most SUVs if you remove the seats and have that same covering over your head.
+SUVs usually have a 4 wheel drive option on the dash but their off-roading abilities are not as substantial as you might think.
+Your typical SUV is a lot heavier than a truck but in some cases, this is an advantage.
 If you have to plow through a roadblock of stuck cars, an SUV would be the better option in that case.

 As with trucks you want to shoot for an older model with 4 wheel drive and spend your extra money on rebuilding the engine and transmission.
-You may be able to get rid of any third row seating to free up storage space.
+You may be able to get rid of any third-row seating to free up storage space.

 Surplus Military – This is a very interesting option but not one that your average suburbanite is going to go for.
-For the same amount of money you can find used military vehicles that would make excellent bug out vehicles, but would certainly be a lot more noticeable by your neighbors unless you lived in a very remote location or a military base.
+For the same amount of money, you can find used military vehicles that would make an excellent bug out vehicle, but would certainly be a lot more noticeable by your neighbors unless you lived in a very remote location or a military base.
 If OPSEC is a concern (and it should be) then a military surplus vehicle wouldn’t be the first choice but should be considered.
-There is a great amount of options for vehicles and other military surplus from the Government Liquidation website and you could walk away with incredible deals.
-Make sure you research the terms of sale first.
+There is a great number of options for vehicles and other military surplus from the Government Liquidation website and you could walk away with incredible deals.
+Make sure you research the terms of the sale first.
 You may win a giant tanker truck that isn’t operable yet and it would be your responsibility to take it off the lot.

 There are great deals to be had if your wife is ok with you parking a 5-ton camouflaged truck in the driveway while you wait for a disaster to happen.
 These vehicles are already set up for off-road ability and are made to take a beating.
 Spare parts would be hard to come by though in a grid-down scenario.
-The spare parts issue alone is one strong reason to choose an older American made truck or SUV.
+The spare parts issue alone is one strong reason to choose an older American-made truck or SUV.

 Motorcycle – I don’t own a motorcycle but I have ridden them before.
 A common thread in survival forums and literature is the horde of motorcycle gangs rolling into town and killing and raping the women.
 This may happen, but if I had to choose a vehicle to roll into a potentially hostile town, it would not be a motorcycle.
 That’s just me.

-Motorcycles have advantages in that they are pretty good on gas, can be hidden easily and if equipped right, can be ridden off road.
+Motorcycles have advantages in that they are pretty good on gas, can be hidden easily and if equipped right, can be ridden off-road.
 They are also able to zip between cars stopped in traffic.
 At least until someone opens their door.
 Motorcycles lack shelter though and you can’t carry a lot of people or equipment on a motorcycle.
 You are exposed to the elements and this means heat and cold.
 You are basically toast if you have a wreck and motorcycles can fall over easily in any type of snow or rain.